FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation

 The trellis graphically represents all possible defective vectors $\tbfd$ and their connection to the syndromes $\tbfs$ via the assignment matrix $\bfA$.
 In particular, the paths along the trellis originating in the all-zero state at trellis depth $\ell=0$ and ending in trellis state $\tbfs$ at trellis depth $\ell=n$ correspond to all defective vectors $\tbfd$ compatible with syndrome $\tbfs$.

-\subsection{The forward-backward algorithm}
+\subsection{The Forward-Backward Algorithm}

-The a posteriori LLRs can be computed efficiently using the trellis representation of matrix $\bfA$ introduced in the previous subsection via the forward-backward algorithm \citep{Bah74}.
-Let $\calE_\ell^{(0)}$ and $\calE_\ell^{(1)}$ be the set of edges connecting trellis states at trellis depth $\ell-1$ with states at trellis depth $\ell$ labeled by $\td_\ell=0$ and $\td_\ell=1$, respectively. $L_\ell^{\APP}$ can be computed as
+The a posteriori LLRs can be computed efficiently using the trellis representation of matrix $\bfA$ introduced in the previous subsection via the forward-backward algorithm \cite{Bah74}.
+Let $\calE_\ell^{(0)}$ and $\calE_\ell^{(1)}$ be the set of edges connecting trellis states at trellis depth $\ell-1$ with states at trellis depth $\ell$ labeled by $\td_\ell=0$ and $\td_\ell=1$, respectively.
+The a posteriori LLRs $L_\ell^{\APP}$ can be computed as

 where $(\sigma',\sigma)$ denotes an edge connecting state $\sigma'$ at trellis depth $\ell-1$ with state $\sigma$ at trellis depth $\ell$.

 The quantities $\alpha_{\ell-1}(\sigma')$ and $\beta_\ell(\sigma)$ are called the forward and backward metrics, respectively, and can be computed using the recursions